dgmurphy/dspctree/README.md

 * Number of Tree entities with children
 * Number of Tree entities at the root
 * Max depth of the tree
-* Any power tags found that were not used for tree-building?